smeshny/bera420kodiakFaucet/README.md

 An automated tool for claiming BERA tokens from faucet.kodiak.finance.

 - 💀 Tested only on macOs.
+- 💀💀💀 Tested on Windows, but may be you need go chat [Mimble Wimble LAB chat](https://t.me/MimbleWimbleLAB_chat) to ask some questions.
 - 💀 Be careful with the number of threads

 ## 🚀 Features